wjbryant/nozoom.js/README.md

 - disableTextSelection
   `boolean` - Whether to disable text selection and only allow scrollbars to scroll.
 This disables touch gestures in some browsers.
+The default value is `false`.

 - extendMouseEvent
   `boolean` - Whether to extend mouse event objects to include additional coordinate properties that account for the zoom level.
 Ex: `clientXZoom`.
+The default value is `false`.

 - interceptEvents
   `boolean` - Whether to intercept all mouse events and adjust coordinate